Keyword Difficulty Tools

 Several SEO software tools and platforms provide metrics for evaluating SEO difficulty.
 I introduce some of today’s best options below, along with some helpful videos that cover the topic.

-Read on to learn much more and find an SEO keyword difficulty tool that may work best for you.
+Read on to learn how to check keyword difficulty and discover some of the top SEO keyword ranking difficulty tools that may work best for you.

 Tip: Use the yellow ‘Article Contents’ navigation box to jump to specific sections.

 This post contains a few referral links to vendor partners.
 We may earn a commission, at no additional cost to buyers, for purchases made via these links.

 - Most good SEO keyword research tools include metrics for estimating the ‘SEO ranking difficulty’ of the keyword(s) in question.

 - SEO software tools vendors use different terminology and scoring methods, and admit that keyword difficulty score is an imperfect but still useful metric.

 - Backlink counts are a primary driver of keyword difficulty scoring methods.
 Some vendors incorporate more scoring elements than others.